The Mood KPI is your baseline. Think of it as “where you are” or what result to expect on a normal day.

 - You see the total number of days you’ve measured, and how many times people have pressed the buttons.
 Under “Stages”, we explain your progress as you unlock different sections over time

-Under trends we show you the results by month, week and day.
+Check your mood results by month, week and day.

 After 75 days, when the system has enough days to establish how your people feel on a ‘normal’ workday, it analyzes the impact of events, communications etc. You will know if you need to take action or alert a manager at any of your work locations (like this guy!).